altera-fpga/altera-fpga.github.io/docs/embedded-designs/agilex-5/common/virtual-platforms/linux-gsrd/ug-linux-gsrd-agilex5-virtual-platforms.md

 | CVP                                    | Yes       |
 | PMU                                    | Yes       |

+#### Known Issues with the Release

+For known issues in this release please refer to the [Intel Simics Simulator for FPGA Release page](https://www.intel.com/content/www/us/en/docs/programmable/870556.html).

 ### Build Instructions - GSRD 2.0 Baseline

 The GSRD 2.0 was intruduced on release 25.3.
 The GSRD 2.0 provides a frameweork based on **kas** and **yocto**, that allows to build be HPS binaries in a more simplified and automated methodology.
 In the GSRD 2.0, the  [agilex5e-ed-gsrd](https://github.com/altera-fpga/agilex5e-ed-gsrd) reposiotry integrates GSRD and GHRD components, which differs from the legacy GHRD/GSRD build flow in whcih the GSRD and GHRD components were in separate repositories.
-For the  Simics simulation case specific, the GSRD 2.0 also provides some components (scripts and directories) included in the common repository that allows to run Simics simulations from the GSRD/GHRD build environment using directly the binaries produced from the build.
-The following steps shows how to produced the binaries that can be used in Simics simulation.
+For the  Simics simulation case specific, the GSRD 2.0 also provides a Simics simulation environment that consist of some components (scripts and directories) included in the common repository.
+This simulation environment allows to run Simics simulations from the GSRD/GHRD build environment using directly the binaries produced from the build.
+The following steps shows how to produced the required binaries that can be used in Simics simulation.

-For more information about the GSRD 2.0 for Agilex 5 device, please refer to [https://altera-fpga.github.io/rel-25.3/embedded-designs/agilex-5/e-series/premium/gsrd/ug-gsrd-agx5e-premium/#gsrd-20-with-kas-build-system](https://altera-fpga.github.io/rel-25.3/embedded-designs/agilex-5/e-series/premium/gsrd/ug-gsrd-agx5e-premium/#gsrd-20-with-kas-build-system).
+For more information about the GSRD 2.0 for Agilex 5 device, please refer to [https://altera-fpga.github.io/rel-25.3.1/embedded-designs/agilex-5/e-series/premium/gsrd/ug-gsrd-agx5e-premium/#gsrd-20-with-kas-build-system](https://altera-fpga.github.io/rel-25.3.1/embedded-designs/agilex-5/e-series/premium/gsrd/ug-gsrd-agx5e-premium/#gsrd-20-with-kas-build-system).